timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 ### Reproducible Builds
 This criterion took me by surprise, and I didn't consider it originally when I started development on [Lex Library](https://github.com/lexlibrary/lexlibrary).
-As mentioned earlier, my first choice was [go-bindata fork by shuLhan](https://github.com/shuLhan/go-bindata).
+As mentioned earlier, my first choice was a [go-bindata fork by shuLhan](https://github.com/shuLhan/go-bindata).
 I chose it mainly because I was already familiar with the original go-bindata library, and this fork looked well maintained.

 The library was working great, but, out of the blue, my CI builds started failing.
-Every developer's first thought when their tests start failing is ***what changed***.
+Like every developer when their tests start failing, my first thought was ***what changed***.
 I immediately checked my last commit, and tried to figure out how that change broke my template handling.
 After scratching my head for a while, unable to find a culprit, I re-ran my test suite against the last successful build and found that those too were all of a sudden failing.
 That told me the change had to be environmental, and *not* in my code.
 However, that raised more questions.